 LOCMAN continues to produce timepieces for third parties, however, both for watch brands and for brands outside the sector.
 For example, it has a well-established collaboration with the POMELLATO group, a market leader in the jewellery sector that commissions LOCMAN to produce its new watch lines.
-POMELLATO owner and managing director Andrea Morante joined LOCMAN’s corporate structure following the sale of the French KERING group in 2013.
+POMELLATO managing director Andrea Morante joined LOCMAN’s corporate structure following the sale of the French KERING group in 2013.

 In 2014 LOCMAN participated in the creation of the FONDAZIONE ISOLA D’ELBA, a non-profit association for the environmental protection and social enhancement of the island, of which Marco Mantovani was made president.